ghiculescu/payaus-docs/_posts/staff/2013-02-06-importing.md

 ### Exporting from Wage Easy

-PayAus can process staff information from a Wage Easy *Employee Report*.
+PayAus can process staff information from a Wage Easy *Employee Export*.
 The exact export process depends on your version of Wage Easy, but they are all similar.

 1. Go to the `HR` menu.
-2. Click `User Defined Queries`, then choose the `Company Current Employee Report`.
+2. Click `User Defined Queries`, then choose the `Company Current Employee Export`.
 3. Select the relevant financial period.
 Usually you will only want to show current staff.
 4. Right click on the highlighted fields, and follow the prompt to export your data as a **`CSV`**.
 5. Save the `.csv` file somewhere on your computer.